brianchase/anthology/README.md

 available with TeX Live, and [Windy City](http://github.com/brianchase/windycity), which isn't.
-The latter is my own style for [biblatex](http://www.ctan.org/pkg/biblatex) and formats the citations in the text.
+The latter is my own style for [biblatex](http://www.ctan.org/pkg/biblatex) and formats citations in the text.
 Although biblatex comes with TeX Live, I often, but not always, use a more recent version of it.
 This isn't likely to cause problems if you try to compile the anthology on your own system, but it's possible.
 In short, the requirements are: